deciofrancis/anotacoes-curso-javascript-ninja/README.md

 <h4>'use strict'; - uso do with e global this === undefined</h4>

-<b>- with</b> - não é permitido quando se usa 'use strict'; O uso do with é para extender a cadeia do escopo para uma declaração.
+<b>- with</b> - não é permitido quando se usa 'use strict'; O uso do with é para estender a cadeia do escopo para uma declaração.

 ```
 (function() {